avalanchesass/avalanche/README.md

 # avalanche
-A modular SASS framework

-avalanche is a highly modular SASS framework.
-The goal of this framework is to be a minimal starting point that doesn’t make assumptions how things should look. avalanche provides a solid directory structure and a thoroughly thought through CSS methodology.
+avalanche is a modular front-end framework which can be extended with npm packages.
+The goal is to provide a workflow to manage the complexity of big front-end projects.

 ## Getting started
 ### Quick start